-Welcome to the latest article of the Middle Earth Tour Project where we showcase some new, ‘nicer’ Locations in Middle Earth that may help, rather than hinder, your Quests within LOTRLCG.
+Welcome to the latest article of the Middle Earth Tour Project, where we showcase some new, ‘nicer’ Locations in Middle Earth that may help, rather than hinder, your Quests within LOTRLCG.
 This time we head west to Rohan and Isengard to explore some iconic Locations from ‘The Voice of Isengard’ Deluxe set, and then up to Enedwaith as we cover more Tour Locations in ‘The Ring-maker’ cycle.
-This cycle, released through 2014 saw a continuation of the enhanced narrative approach started with ‘Against the Shadow’, although could be split into essentially three trilogies, with the strongest arguably starting in Tharbad to exploring the ruins of the lost Elven city of Ost-in-Edhil.
+This cycle, released through 2014, saw a continuation of the enhanced narrative approach started with ‘Against the Shadow,’ although it could be split into essentially three trilogies, with the strongest arguably starting in Tharbad to exploring the ruins of the lost Elven city of Ost-in-Edhil.

 The Voice of Isengard Quests: The Fords of Isen (Rohan), To Catch An Orc (Isengard); Into Fangorn (Fangorn).

 The Ringmaker Quests: The Dunland Trap (Enedwaith); The Three Trials (Enedwaith); Trouble in Tharbad (Tharbad), The Nin-in-Eilph (Enedwaith); Celebrimbor’s Secret (Ost-in-Edhil); The Antlered Crown (Dunland).